zh1huang/tp/docs/DeveloperGuide.md

 **API**:

 1. [SalesManager.java](https://github.com/AY2122S1-CS2113T-F11-4/tp/blob/master/src/main/java/seedu/duke/sales/SalesManager.java)
-   * Supports Both SellCommand & ReportCommand & Handles Sales actions
+   * Supports Both SellCommand & ReportCommand & Handles some Sales behaivour
      * When program invokes `SellCommand#execute`, a `SalesManager` object is created & `SalesManager#sell()` will be called to mark an item as sold
      * When program invokes `ReportCommand#execute`
        1. A `SalesReport` object is created & when either 1 of `SalesReport#generateSoldItemStats()` or `SalesReport#generateSoldItemDetails()` is called